epandurski/swaptacular.github.io/_posts/2023-04-23-under-the-hood-peer-connections.md

 is not as complicated as it may sound.
 [Using these simple scripts](https://github.com/swaptacular/swpt_ca_scripts), you can easily turn your old laptop into a Swaptacular certificate authority.
-The most difficult part will be to keep the private key of your root-CA secret, while not losing access to it yourself.
+The most difficult part will be to keep your root-CA private key secret, while not losing access to it yourself.
 Fortunately, you will not use this private key very often, and normally it will stay safely stored on an USB stick somewhere, encrypted with a long password.

-Instead of using your precious root-CA private key directly, you will use it mostly to sign *peer certificates*, and *server certificates*.
+Instead of using your precious root-CA private key directly, you will use it only to sign *peer certificates*, and *server certificates*.

 - **Peer certificates** you give to your peers, so that they can prove their identity before your servers.